 - Play games like Marco Polo, water volleyball, raft races or have an underwater race for diving sticks

 - Go canoeing or tubing on one of many beautiful streams or lakes

 - Wash the car if you have to do something productive

-- Put some exercise equipment in the cool basement and use it
+- Put some exercise equipment in the cool basement and put it to good use

 - Crank up the stereo and dance

 - Try out a new exercise trend at home — find exercise videos online or rent videos or books from the public library